dtinit/data-transfer-project/Documentation/Keys.md

  - **Security** Sharing keys is bad for security.

 But this does mean that to run an instance of DTP you need to do some leg work to aquire and mange keys.
-We encourage all provideres to keep uptodate instructions about how aquire keys in each provider's directory.
+We encourage all provideres to keep up to date instructions about how aquire keys in each provider's directory.

  - [Flickr](../extensions/data-transfer/portability-data-transfer-flickr#keys)